 Pizza is the perfect meal.
-You can eat it with your hands, it covers all of the food groups and even when it’s bad, it’s actually pretty good.
-Pizza deserves to be loved, praised and appreciated, and there’s no better day to do so than right now on National Pizza Day.
-We love pies of all kinds, whether they’re super traditional or a modern spin on the classic.
-So we decided to ask one of our favorite chefs, Dale Talde, how he’s celebrating the food holiday this year.
+You can eat it with your hands, it covers all of the food groups, and even when it’s bad, it’s actually pretty good.
+We love pies of all kinds, whether they’re super traditional or a modern spin on the classics.
+Pizza deserves to be loved, praised, and appreciated, which is why we’re celebrating National Pizza Day (Friday, February 9).
+We asked one of our favorite chefs, Dale Talde, how he’s celebrating the holiday this year.

 Massoni’s Mushroom Pizza

 - 2 oz roasted mushrooms*

 - Top pizza with mozzarella and spread evenly across the pan.
 Sprinkle the edges with cheddar.

 - Top with smoked mozzarella, mushrooms, and raw egg.

 - Bake 10-12 minutes.